howard-tzw/vue-select/docs/docs/api/props.md

 ## transition

-Sets a Vue transition property on the `.dropdown-menu`. vue-select does not include CSS for transitions, you'll need to add them yourself.
+Sets a Vue transition property on the `.dropdown-menu`. `vs-vue3-select` does not include CSS for transitions, you'll need to add them yourself.

 ```js